As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 We still enjoy going out to experience the local cuisine, but it has become a treat instead of how we live.

-A great way to cut costs is by dining out for a late lunch rather than dinner and skipping the alcohol.
-Opting for a drink on the trampoline while watching the sunset isn’t a bad way to go.
+A great way to cut costs is by dining out for a late lunch rather than dinner or skipping the alcohol.
+Opting for a refreshing drink on the trampoline while watching the sunset isn’t a bad way to close out a night.

 Average Cost $103